elgansayer/cocoleef/README.md

 # Hopster Mobile developer interview task #

+Collect the coins as the leef falls from the tree, avoid the branches on the way down to the ground.

 Master is main builds, and still at original task cocos2d version.

 Dev is upgraded to 3.16 to let faster dev on my linux machine.